DreamMatterLabs/DreamMatterLabs.github.io/privacy.md

         <div class="post-content">
 	    <h2 class="post-heading">Overview</h2>

-	    <p>This privacy policy applies to the website of Dream Matter Labs (“we” / “us”) and carefully outlines our practices regarding your personal information.
+	    <p>This privacy policy applies to the website of Dream Matter Labs (“we” / “us” / "our") and carefully outlines our practices regarding your personal information.
 Do note that we may update this from time to time based on operational, regulatory, or legal reasons.</p>

 	    <h2 class="post-heading">Data Collection</h2>